onursarikaya/sketch-framer-3/README.md

 This is the home of version 3 of the Sketch Framer plugin, for Sketch 3, to export to Framer 3.
 Yes, 3.0 is the new black.

+## Known Issues

+- **Complex documents will crash Sketch on export**.
+We're working to get that fixed, but meanwhile you can try these workarounds:
+  - Flatten complex layers, either by adding a `*` to the end of the layer name, or by converting them to bitmaps
+  - Split your document in multiple documents
+  - Delete layers you don't plan to use (or mark them as "Please ignore" by adding a `-` to the layer name)

 ## How-to

 Run this on the project folder to concatenate the multiple parts of the plugin into a single .sketchplugin file and install it into all known destinations (Sketch Release, Sketch Beta, Framer Generator):